Business Continuity Planning Is More Important Than Ever: Is Your Business Prepared?

-Backing up your essential business data is a crucially important element of BCP.
-"That includes client lists, customer accounts, contact lists, vendor agreements, insurance policies, business licenses and anything else that is important to keep your business running," suggests Clouse.
-"Keep the back-ups maintained offsite at least 50-100 miles away so the same disaster doesn't destroy them."
+Consistently backing up your essential business data is a crucially important element of BCP.
+“That includes client lists, customer accounts, contact lists, vendor agreements, insurance policies, business licenses, and anything else that is important to keep your business running," suggests Clouse.
+“Keep the back-ups maintained offsite at least 50-100 miles away so the same disaster doesn't destroy them."

 4. Always consider location.

 Small businesses are particularly vulnerable to location-specific disasters, especially if you have critical facilities or multiple business operations on the same site.
 It's important to consider how your business would recover from the loss of a facility, loss of people, loss of technology including data and the loss of critical third-party service providers in the event of an unexpected event or disaster.
 Make sure you have a plan in place to pivot as needed should a location be unavailable, damaged or at worse destroyed.